Can't Stand Losing You: Composition

 "Dead End Job", the B-side of "Can't Stand Losing You", is based on a riff Copeland wrote in high school.
-Sting's lyrics mention being a teacher as a dead-end job, which was his job before joining the Police.
-The song was only available on vinyl until the release of 1993's Message in a Box.
+Sting's lyrics describe being a teacher (which he was, before joining the Police) as a dead-end job.
+"Dead End Job" was available only on vinyl until the release of 1993's Message in a Box.

+Reception

-ReceptionCash Box praised the power of the refrain and said that "the vocals easily match the energy of the three-piece instrumentals."
+Cash Box praised the power of the refrain and said that "the vocals easily match the energy of the three-piece instrumentals."

 Commercial performance

 The original single capped at number 42 in late 1978, but the June 1979 reissue nearly topped the UK Singles charts.
 "Can't Stand Losing You" also appeared on the UK singles charts in 1980, as part of the Six Pack singles compilation set.
 The package (consisting of six 7-inch vinyl singles) peaked at number 17 on the UK charts in June 1980.
 In 1995, a live version of the song was released as a single and reached number 27 in the charts.